zscaler/terraform-provider-zpa/docs/resources/zpa_service_edge_group.md

 - `enabled` - (Boolean) Whether this Service Edge Group is enabled or not.
 Default value: `true` Supported values: `true`, `false`
 - `description` - (String) Description of the Service Edge Group.
 - `is_public` - (String) Enable or disable public access for the Service Edge Group.
 Default value: `false` Supported values: `true`, `false`

+- `grace_distance_enabled`: Allows ZPA Private Service Edge Groups within the specified distance to be prioritized over a closer ZPA Public Service Edge.
+- `grace_distance_value`: Indicates the maximum distance in miles or kilometers to ZPA Private Service Edge groups that would override a ZPA Public Service Edge.
+- `grace_distance_value_unit`: Indicates the grace distance unit of measure in miles or kilometers.
+This value is only required if `grace_distance_enabled` is set to true.
+Support values are: `MILES` and `KMS`

 - `override_version_profile` - (Boolean) Whether the default version profile of the App Connector Group is applied or overridden.
 Default: `false` Supported values: `true`, `false`
 - `version_profile_id` - (String) ID of the version profile.
 To learn more, see Version Profile Use Cases.
 Supported values are:
   - ``0`` = ``Default``